juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 BELA serves plain HTTP on port 8081.
 Configure your reverse-proxy on the host to accept SSL connections using the default port (443) and forward them to BELA's HTTP port 8081.

 BELA should now be accessible by HTTPS on the domain you configured.

-#### Multiple Instances

-You can run multiple BELA instances to isolate access to different codebases and to distribute BELA’s computational load.
-See [container sizing calculator](https://bela.live/container-sizing).

-You can use different DNS subdomains or different **context paths** within the same domain.
-Configuration instructions follow.

 ## Configure BELA